alexispetit-mecaspa/openfoodfacts_db/README.md

 # openfoodfacts_db
-Some scripts to handles the database provided by OpenFoodFasts
+Some scripts to handle the database provided by OpenFoodFasts